Wellness

 • Fiber-rich fruits and vegetables

-• Wheat (if there is a gluten sensitivity)
+• Wheat (if you have a gluten sensitivity or celiac disease)

 • Carbonated beverages